Make sure the milk you use for this cheese is NOT

 (Add the citric acid solution to the empty cold pot - the photos show adding this dry but do mix with water).

-At 90F, remove the pot from the burner and slowly add your rennet (which you prepared in previous step) to the milk.
-Stir in a top to bottom motion for approx. 30 seconds, then stop.
+At 90F remove the pot from the burner and slowly add your rennet (which you prepared in previous step) to the milk and stir in a top to bottom motion for app.
+30 seconds, then stop.
 Cover the pot and leave undisturbed for 5 minutes.

 Check the curd, it will look like custard, with a clear separation between the curds and whey.
 If too soft or the whey is milky, let set for a few more minutes.

-Take off the burner and continue slowly stirring for 2-5 minutes.
+Take off the burner adn continue slowly stirring for 2-5 minutes.
 (More time will make a firmer cheese)

-With a slotted spoon, scoop curds into a microwave safe bowl.
-(If the curd is too soft at this point let sit for another minute or so.)
+Then scoop teh curds with a slotted sp0on into a heat proof bowl to be used in the microwave.
+(If the curd is too soft at this point let sit for another minute or so)

 You will now press this curd gently with your hand, pouring off as much whey as possible.
 Reserve this whey to use in cooking.